 This marks the first time Bailey has come back to the United States to play since a summer-league stint with the Boston Celtics three or four years ago.
 That situation was the last in a string of failures that left Bailey disillusioned with the process.

-"Even if you do real well in practice, that
+"Even if you do real well in practice, that wasn't going to increase your playing time," he said.

 The success of Matt Barnes, another UCLA alum, at cracking the Warriors' roster last season after being a training camp invitee helped motivate Bailey's return.
 Not that Bailey, who was a senior with the Bruins when Warriors point guard Baron Davis was a freshman, is expecting to be carried along by his school ties.